Nuclear power in China: CAP1400 (Guohe One)

+As of 2023, the construction of six CAP1000 was approved by the State Council: Haiyang 3 & 4, Lianjiang 1 & 2, and Sanmen 3 & 4.
+Construction of Sanmen 3 officially started in June 2022, and of Haiyang 3 in July 2022.

 Generation IV reactors

 China is developing several generation IV reactor designs.

 The HTR-PM, a HTGR, is under construction.
 The HTR-PM is a descendant of the AVR reactor, and it is partly based on the earlier Chinese HTR-10 reactor.

 A sodium-cooled fast reactor, the CFR-600, is also under construction.

 ACP100 small modular reactor

 In July 2019, China National Nuclear Corporation announced it would start building a demonstration ACP100 small modular reactor (SMR) on the north-west side of the existing Changjiang Nuclear Power Plant by the end of the year.
 Design of the ACP100 started in 2010 and it was the first SMR project to pass an independent safety assessment by International Atomic Energy Agency in 2016.
 It is also referred to as Linglong One and is a fully integrated reactor module with an internal coolant system, with a 2-year refuelling interval, producing 385 MWt and about 125 MWe, and incorporates passive safety features, and can be installed underground.